stiberger/Saiku-fullscreen/README.md

 Some of the rendering plugins I've made, makes best use of large screen real estate.
 This is a fairly simple plugin utilizing the [fullscreen API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Using_full_screen_mode).

 This is a very early release.
 It is not done yet.
 Do not install and expect production quality.
+It will require something more recent than a stone age browser.
+Chrome and Firefox has had this for some years, but I am not sure when IE got support for it.

 The plugin should be improved by having som css rules, to increase font sizes in some of the visualizations.
 How to add fullscreen pseudo classes is documentet in before mentioned link.